edanchenkov/react-d3-graph/README.md

 ## NOTE! ⚠️

 This is fork of https://github.com/danielcaldas/react-d3-graph.
-You should use that _original_ version, unless you 100% sure what you are doing.
+You should use that _original_ version, unless you are 100% sure what you are doing.

 ```bash
 npm i react-d3-graph